magento/devdocs/src/cloud/docker/docker-development.md

 1. TLS
 2. Varnish *
-3. Nginx
+3. Web (nginx)
 4. PHP-FPM

 Note that varnish can be removed from the configuration, in which case the traffic will pass from TLS container to Nginx.

 ## Container Logs